-The Church of the Nazarene is a Protestant Christian Church in the Wesleyan-Holiness tradition.
+The Church of the Nazarene is a New Testament Church in the Wesleyan-Holiness tradition.
 Organized in 1908, the denomination is now home to about 2.5 million members worshiping in more than 29,000 local congregations throughout 162 world areas.

 At FNC, we realize that when it comes to theology or doctrine, many of us are looking for answers to questions about life.
 Below we have listed several big questions, along with brief answers, that are representative of what we believe and teach at FNC.
 If you want to know more specifics, scroll below to the link to our official denominational website.

-If you have any questions, or wish to speak to a pastor, feel free to contact us at 806-374-2242 or email us at firstname.lastname@example.org.
+If you have any questions, or wish to speak to a pastor, please contact us at 806-374-2242 or email us at firstname.lastname@example.org!

 WHAT IS A CHRISTIAN?